SmithWillSuffice/ohanga-pai/content/blog/46_implicitbias.md

 Behavioural economists like
 [Samuel Bowles](https://www.goodreads.com/book/show/27220688-the-moral-economy)
-and psychologist like Daniel Kahneman, and many others, are showing that ist is harmful to remove the freedom of people to make a moral decision.
+and psychologists like Daniel Kahneman, and many others, are showing that it is harmful to remove the freedom of people to make a moral decision.
 It has perverse anti-ethical effects.

 So when there is an option, give people the chance to choose the moral